h0m3/SDCore/README.md

 ### Its really ~~REALLY~~ lightweight

-The full AVR binary (program space) is less than 2KB, including all dependencies and the Arduino bootloader.
-So you're left with 30KB free on a regular Arduino Uno.
+The full AVR binary (program space) is less than 1.2KB, including all dependencies and the Arduino bootloader.
+So you're left with 30KB+ free on a regular Arduino Uno.

-The data memory is also reduced, this library will use less than 50 bytes of data memory, that includes stack allocations. **Does not include the 512 bytes buffer**.
+The data memory is also reduced, this library will uses 10 bytes of data memory, that includes stack allocations. **Does not include the 512 bytes buffer**.

 ### It behaves like a regular library